Archive

 Ingredients

-2. Whisk together beer, preserves, chili powder, Head Country seasoning, brown sugar and barbecue sauce.
-Pour over the chicken, and marinate in the refrigerator for at least 4 hours, turning to coat halfway through marinating time.
+Preheat oven to 375 degrees.
+Whisk together beer, preserves, mustard, chili powder, Head Country Championship Seasoning, brown sugar, and barbecue sauce.
+Pour over the chicken and marinate in the refrigerator for at least 4 hours, turning to coat halfway through marinating time.

 Did you make this recipe?